close2/csv/README.md

 # csv

-A dart csv to list codec / converter.
+A dart csv to list converter.

 If you have a `String` of all rows with RFC conform separators and delimiters, simply convert them with: